jasjotp/fraud_detection/README.md

 # Real-Time Fraud Detection System
-Built with Kafka, PySpark, Airflow, MLflow, XGBoost, Redis, and More
+Built with Kafka, PySpark, Airflow, MLflow, XGBoost, Redis, FastAPI, and More

 This repo contains an end-to-end real-time fraud detection pipeline that I designed, engineered, and deployed — achieving a precision of **98%**.
 It’s designed for high-throughput environments and inspired by real-world patterns of financial fraud (account takeovers, card testing, merchant collusion, and geographic anomalies).
+The model is also served via FastAPI to allow for real-time predictions on incoming transactions.

 ---